R&D Tax Credits made simple for small businesses

 Luckily, qualifying activity requirements are quite broad, which means that if your company is taking risks that involve developing new products or services or implementing modifications to existing ones, it’s likely that you are eligible.

 Failed projects will also be eligible, as HMRC does not specify that the research and development that is carried out needs to be successful.

 If you are still struggling to determine whether your company is eligible, our online service couldn’t be more straightforward and user-friendly.
 Simply input your company details online along with your R&D projects and costs, and our highly-trained consultants will be able to support your claim at different stages, offering feedback to ensure you keep moving in the right direction towards a claim.

 What type of activities can I claim for?

 During the process of research and development your company can rack up a lot of different types of costs, so it’s good to know that you will be able to claim back money spent on a number of things including:

-- Staffing costs such as salaries and pension contributions
+- Staff salaries, overtime and pension contributions

 - Software license costs

 - Materials and consumables including heat, light and power

 - Subcontractors and freelancers